KonstantoJr/MyDotFiles/README.md

 ### Folders
 - .makefiles folder contains usefull makefiles
+- .mypython folder contains python scripts may be in aliased in zshrc (currently none is)

 ### If you want to install these config files to a new system follow these steps